Microsoft Teams and SharePoint Integration

 - Robust security and privacy capabilities.

-- Public or Private Channels within a team.
-These are typically focused on a particular topic like a project.
+- Private – These are typically focused, private conversations with a specific audience on a particular topic, like a project.

 Every Team has: